wwatson4506/DiskIO/README.md

 - Be able to parse a full path spec including relative path specs and wildcard processing.
 - Use a more standard directory listing including time and dates stamps using the Teensy builtin RTC.
 - Properly process hot plugging.
+- Keep all of this compatible with SD and FS.

 So far most of this is working well but still needs a lot more work.
 Really don't know if this is something that might be useful but it is fun to play with:)